tcubed/quizService/README.md

 But how do they actually train to jump on a question?
 How do they condition reflexes to respond within a few syllables to God's Word they have planted?
 They might have parents or siblings or friends who will quiz them on questions.
 Others may just have to wait until practice and the bench itself.
-But what if there was a tool that parents, siblings, friends, *even themselves* could use to practice jumping?
+But what if there was a tool that parents, siblings, and friends could use to help quizzers practice; one that quizzers themselves could use?

 JumpJock is a self-study tool providing questions at a metered pace, allowing quizzers to "jump", interrupting the question, and try to answer on their own.